 Ms. Cannon has a heart for her clients that is as expansive as her face is expressive.
 She is a champion for their rights and their justice.
 She has been with the Public Defender’s Office since starting as an intern during law school.
 Ms. Cannon knew indigent defense was her calling the moment she won her first hearing.
 Since then she has become a valuable attorney representing felony charged clients.

-Ms. Cannon is a graduate of the University of Tulsa College of Law.
+Ms. Cannon is a graduate of the University of Tulsa and University of Oklahoma College of Law.